Last Updated: 4/8/19 | April 8th, 2019 (Originally Posted: 07/29/2009)

 Here are some of the more common species of backpackers that can be found in a hostel’s jungle:

 The Spiritual Traveler

-Sporting sunglasses, shorts, flip-flops, and a beer logo t-shirt, the traveler partyoholic spends most of his time getting drunk in every country.
-Most of their day is spent nursing the hangover from last night while avoiding loud and lit areas.
+Sporting sunglasses, shorts, flip-flops, and a Lao beer T-shirt, members of travelerus partyoholicus spend most of their time getting drunk.
+Most of their day is spent nursing the hangover from last night while avoiding loud and well-lit areas.
+You’ll probably see them still in bed when you check in at 2pm.
+But they’re the first one at the bar each night.
 Very loud, these nocturnal creatures bounce from one party destination to the other.
-Females of this species tend to wear lots of make up and revealing necklines.
-Mostly found in “party destinations” like Amsterdam, Thailand, Barcelona, and Prague.

 The Better Traveler